Shai2u/dash_plotly_car_accidents_example/README.md

 # Conclusion

-In my opinion, Dash-Plotly is placed in a sweet spot between BI tools like Tableau or Power BI and advanced, complex web application frameworks like React.
+In my opinion, Dash-Plotly is positioned in a sweet spot between BI tools like Tableau or Power BI and advanced, complex web application frameworks like React.
 This balance is part of its charm.
 Dash-Plotly makes it relatively easy to create anything from simple web apps to sophisticated dashboards.
-It’s an excellent tool for data scientists and GIS analysts who want to transition to Data Scientist.
+It is an excellent tool for data scientists and GIS analysts who want to transition to Data Scientist.

 In this comprehensive post, we reviewed 10 steps to create a geo-dashboard that goes beyond the basics.
 We covered topics from initial sketching to placeholder elements, adding callbacks, incorporating geographic features, and finally styling the dashboard with CSS.
 Along the way, we explored some useful tricks and workarounds.
 Since this post is already quite lengthy, we couldn’t delve deeply into each step, leaving it to you to experiment and continue learning.
 I see this tutorial as a foundational template for anyone looking to get started with creating a geographic dashboard.